vexx32/chocolatey.org/chocolatey/Website/Views/Documentation/Files/CentralManagementSetupService.md

 This could also mean that there is something wrong with your connection strings format in the `appsettings.json`.

-### System.ServiceModel.AddressAccessDeniedException: HTTP could not register URL .
-Your process does not have access rights to this namespace
+### System.ServiceModel.AddressAccessDeniedException HTTP could not register URL

 You may see the following: "System.ServiceModel.AddressAccessDeniedException: HTTP could not register URL https://+:24020/ChocolateyManagementService/.
 Your process does not have access rights to this namespace (see http://go.microsoft.com/fwlink/?LinkId=70353 for details). ---> System.Net.HttpListenerException: Access is denied"